-Genesis Cloud is not designed or intended to be used as a remote desktop environment.
-Due to the location of our data centers in Iceland, most customers will see a higher than acceptable latency when connecting to a remote desktop.
+Genesis Cloud is not designed for a remote desktop environment.
+With instances located in Iceland, most customers will see a higher than acceptable latency when connecting to a remote desktop while our Norway location provides an acceptable latency for users in the Northern and Western Europe.

 If you need to use the graphical interface for a program running on your instance please consider using X11 Forwarding.
 See a detailed X11 forwarding guide here.